4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 </h3>

 <h3 align="center">
-    A collection of react components to render common data visualization charts, such as line/area/bar charts, scatterplots, pie and donut charts.
+    A collection of react components to render common data visualizations such as line graphs, pie charts ect as well as live data visualizations and statistics.
 </h4>

 ## Contents